hahnchuljung/hahnchuljung.github.io/content/_index.md

               Responsibilities include:
               * Spatio-temporal variability of coastal wetlands using Synthetic Aperture Radar
               * Development of satellite-based system on monitoring and predicting ship distribution in the contiguous zone
+              * Development of satellite-based system on monitoring and predicting ship distribution in the contiguous zone
         - title: Lead & Chief Research Scientist
           company: NASA Goddard Space Flight Center
           company_url: ''